niktay/niktay.github.io/_posts/2017-08-28-hitb-gsec-2017-2017-dating-in-singapore-misc.md

 Out[2]: 12
 ```

-The first observation we made is that if we split the string of characters by using `-` as the delimiter we get $12$ chunks, which is very convenient given the definition of `Dating` that we chose to adopt.
+The first observation we made is that we get exactly 12 chunks if we split the string of characters using `-` as the delimiter.
+This is very convenient given the definition of `Dating` that we chose to adopt.
 There are 12 chunks, and there are (conveniently) 12 months in a year.

 ```
 In [3]: data = data.split('-')